ApekshaRanjan1/CN-3rd-year/basiccommands.md

 ## ip
-similar to ifconfig but more pawarful
+similar to ifconfig but more powerful, info about state of network interfaces and their associated IP addresses.
 ```bash
 ip addr show
 ```